List of content you will read in this article:

 1. You Are In Full Control

-First, you get to enjoy total control of the game, and you will be the one who is going to set the rules for your map.
+First, you get to enjoy total control of the game, and you will be the one who will set the rules for your map.
 You become the sole administrator of the world.
-Thus, you get to assign or deny the roles of the players which you want to play alongside you in the game.
+Thus, you get to assign or deny the roles of the players you want to play alongside you in the game.
 When you are running a Minecraft server, you get a whole new level of world-building experience, and you can choose who will be able to share your creation experience.

 2. Install Any Mods